How To Feed A Loon

 What To Serve with Caprese Salad

 This salad is absolutely one of the best pre-dinner dishes we have ever served.
-It’s not too heavy, but huge on flavor and presentation.
+It’s not too heavy, but it’s huge in flavor and presentation.

 It’s a great prelude to dishes such as Chicken Parmesan, Shrimp Scampi, or Pasta Primavera.